austinhuang0131/joinmatrix/guide.md

 [^6]: Synapse is the only stable homeserver implementation as of now.
 If you are living on the edge, you can try out [Dendrite](https://github.com/matrix-org/dendrite/) and [Conduit](https://conduit.rs/), both of which aim to support p2p eventually (see footnote 1).

+[^7]: In most cases, it is equivalent to the server part of your MXID.
+The exceptions are where homeservers did not set up `.well-known` autodiscovery properly...

-[^7]: Title and description.
+[^8]: Title and description.

-[^8]: Which is not a reasonable gauge of activity.
+[^9]: Which is not a reasonable gauge of activity.
 First, accounts can be inactive.
 Second, if a server uses bridges, then these accounts are counted as well, even if their activity is mostly not from Matrix (you can still interact with them, however).

-[^9]: Which, to be exact, is a special type of rooms.
+[^10]: Which, to be exact, is a special type of rooms.
 But that's too technical, so this guide will treat Space as its own thing, although similar to rooms.